 noindent

 Each of those is one truth, but it would be very hard to deny that the second is more truth than the first.
-If a person really thinks how much truth and how many truths are the same, though, then they either have to affirm that 1 and 2 above are the same amount of truth, or they have to affirm that the second is more than one truth (e.g., two truths).
+If a person really thinks how much truth and how many truths are the same, though, then they either have to affirm that 1 and 2 aforementioned are the same amount of truth or they have to affirm that the second is more than one truth (e.g. two truths).
 In this example, this latter option is the obvious one.
 Denying 2 is more truth than 1 seems to be a non-starter, whereas taking 2 to be two truths rather than merely one is an easy thing to endorse and the natural dialectical move.
 The problem, however, is that it is very hard to see how to stop this process once it starts, or to make sense of where it stops.
 For consider:

 I am wearing a blue jacket.